-The Australian Horticulture

-Statistics Handbook 2016/17

-reports that capsicum is grown

-across most states of Australia, with

-the majority of capsicum grown in

-Queensland.
-The major outdoor

-growing regions include Bowen

-and Bundaberg in Queensland; and
+Statistics Handbook 2016/17 reports that capsicum is grown across most states of Australia, with the majority of capsicum grown in Queensland.
+The major outdoor growing regions include Bowen and Bundaberg in Queensland; and

-Carnaryon in Western Australia.

-According to Veggycation®, capsicum should be stored at >95 per cent relative humidity.
-Its firmness is directly related to water loss and packaging is important to maintain a high relative humidity.
+2 According to Veggycation®, capsicum should be stored at >95 per cent relative humidity.
+Its firmness is directly related to water loss and packaging is important to

-For the year ending June 2017, 73,488 tonnes of capsicum was produced, with six per cent sent to processing.
+$\frac{3}{5}$ For the year ending June 2017, 73,488 toppes of capsicum was 73,488 tonnes of capsicum was produced, with six per cent sent to processing.
 The value of production was \$172.4 million while the wholesale value of the fresh supply was \$204.3 million.
 Source: Australian Horticulture Statistics Handbook 2016/17.

-According to Project Harvest Wave 44, taste and adding colour to a meal were the key influences for consumers to purchase capsicum.
+Wave 44, taste and adding colour consumers to purchase capsicum.
 Barriers to purchase included price and already consuming enough for their needs.